Texas Dog Bite Laws

 • a dog owner's potential criminal liability for injuries caused by their animal, and

-• the kinds of arguments a Texas dog owner might make when faced with allegations of civil or criminal wrongdoing in connection with their animal's behavior.
+• the kinds of defenses a Texas dog owner can raise if they're sued or charged with a crime over their animal's behavior.

-Texas Dog Owners Can Be Held Criminally Liable for Some Biting Incidents
+When Texas Dog Owners Are Liable for Injuries

-In certain very serious dog bite cases, the animal's owner could face criminal charges as well as civil liability.
+In certain very serious dog-attack cases, the animal's owner could face criminal charges as well as civil liability.

-According to Texas law a "dangerous dog" is one with a prior history of violent or threatening behavior.
+According to Texas law, a "dangerous dog" is a canine with a history of violent or threatening behavior.
 Specifically, a dog might be designated as dangerous if it either:

 • attacked and injured someone, or